varnishcache/homepage/R1/source/security/index.rst

 Define "Major"
 --------------

-As you will notice if you peruse the CVEs listed below, we are not kindly inclined to trophy-hunting and shrill alarmism.
+As you will notice if you peruse the CVEs listed above, we are not kindly inclined to trophy-hunting and shrill alarmism.

 If security advisories are to have any utility, they should be both